-(3) Closure rules adopted pursuant to subsection (2) may categorically close state lands whose use or status is incompatible with recreational use.
-Categorical or blanket closures may be imposed on state lands due to:

-- (a) cabin site and home site leases and licenses; - (b) the seasonal presence of growing crops; and - 6 (c) active military, commercial, or mineral leases. - (4) The board shall adopt rules that provide an opportunity for any individual, organization, or governmental agency to petition the board for purposes of excluding a specified portion of state land from a categorical closure that has been imposed under subsection (3). - (5) Under rules adopted by the board, state lands may be closed on a case-by-case basis for certain reasons, including but not limited to: - (a) damage attributable to recreational use that diminishes the income-generating potential of the state lands: - (b) damage to surface improvements of the lessee; - (c) the presence of threatened, endangered, or sensitive species or plant communities; - (d) the presence of unique or special natural or cultural features; - 17 (e) wildlife protection;

-- 18 (f) noxious weed control; or - 19 (g) the presence of buildings, structures, and facilities. - (6) The board shall adopt rules prohibiting the possession of exploding targets on state lands.
-For the purposes of this section, "exploding targets" means commercial targets that explode when impacted by a high-velocity projectile or targets created by combining components, including but not limited to ammonium nitrate and aluminum powder, that explode when impacted by a high-velocity projectile. - (6)(7) Rules adopted under this section may impose restrictions upon on general recreational activities, including the discharge of weapons, camping, open fires, vehicle use, and any use that will interfere with the presence of livestock.
-The board may also by rule restrict access on state lands in accordance with a block management program administered by the department of fish, wildlife, and parks.
-Motorized vehicle use by recreationists on state lands is restricted to federal, state, and dedicated county roads and to those roads designated by the department to be open to motorized vehicle use. - (7)(8) The board shall adopt rules providing for the issuance of a recreational special use license.
+- 2 (3) Closure rules adopted pursuant to subsection (2) may categorically close state lands whose use or 3 status is incompatible with recreational use.
+Categorical or blanket closures may be imposed on state lands due 4 to: - (a) cabin site and home site leases and licenses; - 6 (b) the seasonal presence of growing crops; and - 7 (c) active military, commercial, or mineral leases. - (4) The board shall adopt rules that provide an opportunity for any individual, organization, or governmental agency to petition the board for purposes of excluding a specified portion of state land from a categorical closure that has been imposed under subsection (3). - (5) Under rules adopted by the board, state lands may be closed on a case-by-case basis for certain reasons, including but not limited to: - (a) damage attributable to recreational use that diminishes the income-generating potential of the state lands; - (b) damage to surface improvements of the lessee; - 16 (c) the presence of threatened, endangered, or sensitive species or plant communities; - 17 (d) the presence of unique or special natural or cultural features; - 18 (e) wildlife protection; - 19 (f) noxious weed control; or - 20 (g) the presence of buildings, structures, and facilities. - (6) (a) The board shall adopt rules prohibiting the possession of exploding targets on state lands for the period of May 1 through October 31. - (b) For the purposes of this section, "exploding targets" means commercial targets that explode when impacted by a high-velocity projectile or targets created by combining components, including but not limited to ammonium nitrate and aluminum powder, that explode when impacted by a high-velocity projectile. - (6)(7) (a) Rules adopted under this section may impose restrictions on general recreational activities, including the discharge of weapons, camping, open fires, vehicle use, and any use that will interfere with the presence of livestock. - (b) The board may also by rule restrict access on state lands in accordance with a block managementprogram administered by the department of fish, wildlife, and parks.

+(c) Motorized vehicle use by recreationists on state lands is restricted to federal, state, and dedicated county roads, trails developed by the department for motorized use, and roads designated by the department to be open to motorized vehicle use.